Consensys/doc.goquorum/docs/HowTo/GetStarted/Cakeshop.md

 1. The dropdown menu on the top right of the page should show "Manage Nodes" if you haven't attached to any yet.
 Click on that to go to the Manage Nodes page.

-1. Click Add Node and input the RPC url of your GoQuorum node (i.e. http://localhost:22000) and the path to the Tessera P2P Party Info endpoint (i.e. http://localhost:9001/partyinfo).
+1. Click Add Node and input the RPC url of your GoQuorum node (http://localhost:22000) and the path to the Tessera P2P Party Info endpoint (http://localhost:9001/partyinfo).

 1. Once added, click on View to attach to the node and return to the main Cakeshop page